 The course enables learners to achieve greater fluency, accuracy and confidence in the language as it is spoken and written, and improve their communication skills.
-WHAT WILL YOU STUDY? as essays in which you are expected to

 In year 6 you will study how to converse in German on several topics on which you are expected to give relevant and appropriate information, express your own opinions and justify your answers.
 You will also learn how to use a wide range of vocabulary and more complex structures, and this is will be achieved through the use of a lot of authentic recorded material that will be given to you as part of the listening skills.
 You will learn how to understand the general meaning as well as specific details on which you will then need to respond.
 Your reading skills will be improved through several reading materials.
 On these you will be asked to answer questions and show not only your understanding of the language, but also how you manipulate sentences grammatically.
 A lot of writing practice will be expected from you, in order to develop your fluency in the language.
 The course will provide you with the knowledge needed to produce writing work such as essays in which you are expected to communicate effectively use a high quality of the language.